-Internal joinery and kitchen fittings Repair category 2 Notes Internal joinery is generally serviceable however some wear and tear items were noted and future maintenance or upgrading should be anticipated.
-The kitchen units would benefit from being upgraded in a modern equivalent.
-It is presumed internal glazing is of safety glass.

-Chimney breasts and fireplaces
+Internal joinery and kitchen fittings

 Repair category 1

+Notes Internal joinery is generally serviceable however some wear and tear items were noted.

-Notes Fireplaces have been removed.
-It is assumed that the chimneys are adequately vented with the chimneys capped.
+Chimney breasts and fireplaces Repair category 2 Notes The fire place has been temporarily sealed over.
+All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+A fire place has been removed within the dining room It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.